lightmeterio/ControlCenter/README.md

    3. [Download from JFrog](https://bintray.com/lightmeter/controlcenter/controlcenter)
 2. When using the binaries you can run Lightmeter using `./lightmeter -workspace ~/lightmeter_workspace -watch_dir /var/log` This command will start the application monitoring `/var/log` in real time (including old logs found there), and store operation files in `lightmeter_workspace` folder in your user's home directory.
-3. If you are using the docker image, plese look at the [Usage](#usage), Docker image section in the README.md
+3. If you are using the docker image, please look at the [Usage](#usage), Docker image section in the README.md
 4. Open `http://localhost:8080/` to see the web interface
 5. If necessary, change the date range to see charts for the period of the logs you just imported